By Nilesh Bhardwaj

 SCOPE OF THE FUNCTIONS OF A COMMISSION OF INQUIRY

-- In order that a Commission may effectively carry out the foregoing powers, it may exercise ancillary powers, e.g
+4. In order that a Commission may effectively carry out the foregoing powers, it may exercise ancillary powers, e.g.

-- The Supreme Court has held[xvi] (6:1) that allegations into the conduct of Ministers of a State Government is a matter of public importance, which the Union Government would be competent to inquire into, as the ‘appropriate Government’ under s.
-3(1) of the Commission of Inquiry Act, 1952.
+The Supreme Court has held[xvi] (6:1) that allegations into the conduct of Ministers of a State Government are a matter of public importance, which the Union Government would be competent to inquire into, as the ‘appropriate Government’ under Section 3(1) of the Commission of Inquiry Act, 1952.
 If so, in such a matter both the Union and State Governments would be entitled to exercise the power under this Act, to appoint parallel Commissions.

-- Under s.
-7(1) (a), the Government has the discretion to discontinue a Commission if at any time it is of the opinion that the inquiry was necessary; and the court cannot quash such order in the absence of malafides.
+Under Section 7(1) (a), the Government has the discretion to discontinue a Commission if at any time it is of the opinion that the inquiry was necessary; and the court cannot quash such order in the absence of malafides.

 Since the Commission is simply a fact-finding body, without any power of adjudication, there is no bar to its appointment pending any litigation